Montpellier: Sports

 Montpellier was one of the hosts of the FIBA EuroBasket 2015.

 The city is home to the Open Sud de France tennis tournament since 2010, and will host the XXXI World Rhythmic Gymnastics Championship.

 The main athletics stadium is the Philippidès Stadium, which is owned by the University of Montpellier.

 Culture

 The city is a centre for cultural events as there are many students.
-Montpellier has two large concert venues: Le Zenith Sud (7.000 seats) and L'Arena (14.000 seats).
+Montpellier has two large concert venues: Le Zénith Sud (7.000 seats) and L'Arena (14.000 seats).
 Le Corum cultural and conference centre contains three auditoriums.